zhangzq71/Arduino-FOC/docs/code/control_loops/control_theory_corner.md

 <p><img src="./extras/Images/alpha.png" /></p>

-This makes it a bit more clear what the time constat `Tf` of the Low pass filter stands for.
+This makes it a bit more clear what the time constant `Tf` of the Low pass filter stands for.
 If your sample time is around 1millisecond (for arduino UNO this can be taken as an average) then setting the
 `Tf` value to `Tf = 0.01` will result in:

 ```cpp
 alpha = 0.01/(0.01 + 0.001) = 0.91
 ```

-Which means that your actual velocity measurement <i>v</i> will influence the filtered value <i>v<sub>f</sub><i> with the coeficient `1-alpha = 0.09` which is going to smooth the velocity values considerably (maybe even too muuch, depends of the application).
+Which means that your actual velocity measurement <i>v</i> will influence the filtered value <i>v<sub>f</sub><i> with the coefficient `1-alpha = 0.09` which is going to smooth the velocity values considerably (maybe even too much, depends of the application).